mc-3ds-team/mc-adventure-time-mash-up-3ds-port/README.md

 - [Redketchup](https://redketchup.io) - (Bulk) Image compression, cropping, and resizing.
 - ["How to Make Your Own Menu Panorama!
 (Bedrock Edition)" - YouTube](https://www.youtube.com/watch?v=fOLRL8HNHuA) - How to make panoramas (for the nether)
 - [MC3DS-BJSON-Editor](https://github.com/STBrian/MC3DS-BJSON-Editor)
+- [Cemu](https://cemu.info/) - Used for dumping textures and as a reference for the port
+- [Citra](https://github.com/PabloMK7/citra) - 3DS emulator, used for testing
+- [Wii U Downloader](https://github.com/Xpl0itU/WiiUDownloader) - Got Minecraft Wii U Edition from here

 **People who helped me**
 - The Pillager Bay